aisc-org/aisc-model-viewer/src/buckling-wf-columns/commentary.md

 Similarly, if the effective length for buckling about the longitudinal axis is greater than the effective length for minor-axis flexural buckling (i.e.,
 $L_{cz} \geq L_{cy}$) then torsional buckling could control.
-Torsional buckling is covered in AISC *Specification* Section E4 and applies to wide flange columns “when the torsional unbraced length exceeds the lateral unbraced length.”
+Torsional buckling is covered in AISC *Specification* Section E4 and applies to wide-flange columns “when the torsional unbraced length exceeds the lateral unbraced length.”

 Depending on the beam stiffness and the beam-to-column connection details, the